Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Code-completion.md

 ## Live templates

 Using live templates, you can quickly insert a predefined piece of text by typing just a few characters of a certain key.
-You can denote places to which the cursor skips when you press kbd:[Tab] after inserting the live template.
+You can denote places to which the cursor skips when you press <shortcut>Tab</shortcut> after inserting the live template.

-To use a live template, type (a part of) the key, for example `fig`, hit enter when the live template is suggested in the autocomplete, type things and use kbd:[Tab] to skip to the next place to type information.
+To use a live template, type (a part of) the key, for example `fig`, hit enter when the live template is suggested in the autocomplete, type things and use <shortcut>Tab</shortcut> to skip to the next place to type information.

 ![live-templates](live-templates.gif)